 Design Concern Why It Matters

-Surface temperature Must remain below ignition temperature of gas
+Surface temperature limits (T-rating) Fixture must remain below ignition temperature thresholds for the gas/vapor present

 Fixtures are designed to prevent ignition during abnormal gas presence, not continuous exposure.